Their First Night Together

 Newlyweds take note.
-Make it a rule that whenever you engage in sex that you husbands wait until your wife tells you she is ready for intercourse.
-She will know when her body is prepared better than you.
-Both of you will benefit from the better timing.
+Make it a rule that whenever you engage in sex that the husband waits until the wife tells him that she is ready for intercourse.
+She will know when her body is prepared better than him.
+Both of you will benefit from better timing.

 5 1 I have come into my garden, my sister, my bride;